TTNApeldoorn/WorkshopSoundBackEnd/workshop.md

  4. select storage medium: SD-card inserted.
  5. click next.
  6. Now the installer asks for *OS customisation*.
 Select *EDIT SETTINGS*.
+    - With the first tab (General):
         a.
 If required, set the *hostname* of your raspberry.
         b. **Set you username and password.** *You may want to write these down somewhere.*
         c.
 If you want to connect to WiFI, set your SSID and Password. **With this workshop we connect to the WiFi using SSID: xxxx and password: yyyyyy**
         d.
 If required, set you locale settings:
            - Time zone: Europe/Amsterdam
            - Keyboard layout: us
+    - With the second tab (Services):
+        a.
+Check "Enable SSH".
+        b.
+Check "Password authentication"
  7. When all OS settings are set, choose *YES*.
  8. When the installer warns that all content of the selected media will be erased, **ensure you selected the right media**, and click *YES*.
  9. The installer starts downloading the image and write it to the micoSD card.